yoosofan/prezentprogramo/docs/examples/hovercraft.rst

-:title: Bildumilo! demo
+:title: Prezentprogramo! demo
 :data-transition-duration: 1500
 :css: hovercraft.css

-This is a demo for Bildumilo!
+This is a demo for Prezentprogramo!
 You can view it as a finished presentation at http://regebro.github.io/hovercraft/